dev-an-shu/Exercise-Tracker/README.md

 2. Created rout for navigation in the web application.
 3. Setup MongoDB connection and connected with frontend using axios.
 4. Performed CRUD operations.

-Note:
-Create react application using following command in terminal:
-    npx create-react-app exercise-tracker

-node_modules file is missing as it contains all the dependent libraries.